AdobeDocs/federated-audience-composition.en/help/compositions/activities.md

 >title="Timestamp descriptor"
 >abstract="The timestamp descriptor for the relational schema.
 This value helps set the event time for ordering and only exists if you are working with time-series data."

-The **[!UICONTROL Enrich Fields]** activity allows you to enrich Adobe Experience Platform datasets with data federated from external warehouses.
+The **[!UICONTROL Enrich Fields]** activity lets you enrich Experience Platform schemas by federating data from external warehouses, letting you enhance Experience Platform schemas with additional attributes.

-This activity is typically used to enhance customer profiles by bringing in additional attributes and insights without physically moving or duplicating the data into the platform.
+This activity is used to enhance schemas by bringing in additional attributes and insights without physically moving or duplicating the data into the platform.

 +++ Configuration details

 >[!IMPORTANT]
 >
->If the selected dataset does **not** have upsert enabled, the data from the profiles will be **replaced**.
+>If the selected dataset does **not** have upsert enabled, the data will be **replaced**.
 To learn how to enable upsert for your datasets, please read the [enable upsert guide](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/enable-upsert).

 After adding the **[!UICONTROL Enrich Fields]** activity to your composition, you can give a label to the activity and select the Adobe Experience Platform schema you want to use.
 The schema can either be a standard schema or a relational schema.